ptomulik/puppet-vash/README.md

 ```

 The above snippet shall generate about 700 test cases.
 Because `MyHash` has all
-the functionality of (its base class) `Hash`, we expect all tests to pass.
+the functionality of `Hash`, we expect all tests to pass.

 The `:sample_items` array is used to initialize hash during the tests and also
 to generate input arguments to some hash functions (keys/values from